mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 If you want something totally different from that, the sketch brush engine helps with making messy lines, and the shape brush engine allows you to make big flats quickly.
 There are a lot of cool effects inside Krita's brush engines, so try them all out, and be sure to check the chapters on each.

-You can configure these effects via the Brush Settings drop-down, which can be quickly accessed via :kbd:`F5`.
-These configurations can then be saved into presets, which you can quickly access with :kbd:`F6` or the Brush Presets docker.
+You can configure these effects via the Brush Settings drop-down, which can be quickly accessed via the :kbd:`F5` key.
+These configurations can then be saved into presets, which you can quickly access with the :kbd:`F6` key or the Brush Presets docker.

 Brushes draw with colors, but how do computers understand colors?